MariuszWiacek/Football-Quiz/README.md

 ## Description

 This Football Quiz app is to check your knowledge about football.
-You have 60sec to answer simple 5 questions
+You have 60sec to answer simple 5 questions, enjoy!

-In this App you are able to check weather for multiple cities and retrieve them later from local storage.

 ## Built With

 * HTML
 * CSS
 * Javascript